doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 ## Grass
 1. [Remiros' Groundcover](https://www.nexusmods.com/morrowind/mods/46733?tab=files)
 	- The definitive groundcover/grass mod for Morrowind.
 Highly recommended.
-No performance impact on my setup, though your experience may vary.
+No performance impact on my setup (GTX 1070 Ti), though performance may vary depending on your GPU.
 	- Installation: enable the "00 Core" option
-	- Note: the plugins will only be enabled during MGE XE's distant land generation, which you will run at the end of the guide.
-Otherwise, the plugins should not be enabled in your load order, and after distant land generation can be disabled in the Installers Tab.
-Again, the **ESPs should be disabled except when regenerating distant land**
+	- Note: the plugins will only be enabled during MGE XE's distant land generation, which you will run at the end of the guide in the [**Finish Line**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md) section.
 	- If you want to be a real nerd about it, you can repackage the mod with the grass plugins in a separate folder within "Data Files" (ex., \Data Files\Grass Plugins).
 You can then specify this as an additional directory in the MGE XE distant land generator
+	- Otherwise, the plugins should not be enabled in your load order, and after distant land generation can be disabled in the Installers Tab.
+Again, the **ESPs should be disabled except when regenerating distant land**

 ## Lighting
 1. [Let There Be Darkness](https://www.nexusmods.com/morrowind/mods/47912?tab=files)
 1. [The Midnight Oil](https://www.nexusmods.com/morrowind/mods/48293?tab=files)